Where to Stay in Tulum – Beach or Town? [2023 Guide]

 Tulum really only has a single 10 kilometer long stretch of beautiful beach, but it’s broken up into several areas.
-Tulum beach is bounded roughly on the north by the Mayan ruins in Tulum National Park, and on the south by the entrance to the Sian Ka’an National Biosphere Reserve.
+Tulum beach is bounded roughly on the north by Tulum Mayan ruins in Tulum National Park, and on the south by the entrance to the Sian Ka’an National Biosphere Reserve.
+Here’s a map: